lumiknit/SublimeText-FSharpSyntax/README.md

 # FSharpSyntax for Sublime Text 3

-FSharpSyntax is package ONLY with F# syntax.
+FSharpSyntax is a package with ONLY syntax for F#.
 No other features.